-Software development – The software development stage involves implementing all the functional and technical requirements identified in the planning phase.
-This includes creating code based on design specifications for each part of the application and testing it to make sure it works as planned.
+This involves implementing all the functional and technical requirements identified in the planning phase.
+This includes creating code based on design specifications for each application part and testing it to ensure it works as planned.

-Testing – Testing is a critical part of software development since it ensures that everything works according to plan.
+Testing is critical to software development, ensuring everything works according to plan.
 If testing is rushed or performed by inexperienced developers, there is a high risk that defects will remain in the final product, which could cause difficulties or even system crashes.

-Deployment – This sub-phase involves installing the new system on a server and testing it to ensure that every part of it is working correctly.
+This sub-phase involves installing the new system on a server and testing it to ensure that every part of it works correctly.
 It gives users access to test software versions, which they can use for training or piloting.

-After deployment, the same process follows as for any project – additional modifications would need to be made, bugs fixed and other features included, etc.
+After deployment, the same process follows for any project – additional modifications must be made, bugs fixed, other features included, etc.

 Operations and Maintenance